Hebaallah61/Movie_Hunter_MVC_Project/README.md

 -------------

- 2-	Database :
+ 2. Database :
-     Created Database schema , Models and Context
+   1. Created Database schema , Models and Context
-      a.
-Created Reposatory Pattern in C# Interfaces and classes
+       	* Created Reposatory Pattern in C# Interfaces and classes
 ------------

- 3-	Identity System :
+ 3. Identity System :
-      a.
-Scaffolded identity system created
+      1. Scaffolded identity system created
-      b.
-Register System with normal user
+      2. Register System with normal user
-      c.
-External logins with google and facebook
+      3. External logins with google and facebook
-      d.
-Created Roles (“Admin,Normal users”)
+      4. Created Roles (“Admin,Normal users”)
-      e.
-Admin Account Applied Without Register :
+      5. Admin Account Applied Without Register :
           * ID:admin@moviehunter.com
           * Password:Admin@movie123
-      f.
-Normaly any normal or external user is assigned to Normaluser role
+      6. Normaly any normal or external user is assigned to Normaluser role
-      g.
-Ability to Edit user profile and delete the account
+      7. Ability to Edit user profile and delete the account
 -------------

-4- Admin Dashboard :
+ 4. Admin Dashboard :
       Only  accessed to Admin Role
-      a.
-Created dashboard to CRUD movies , series and episodes
+      1. Created dashboard to CRUD movies , series and episodes
-      b.
-Assign user to Role
+      2. Assign user to Role
-      c.
-Remove user from Role
+      3. Remove user from Role
-      d.
-CRUD on  Role
+      4. CRUD on  Role
-      e.
-AdminDashboard Template Was Used
+      5. AdminDashboard Template Was Used
-      f.
-Custom Data annotation were used
+      6. Custom Data annotation were used
-      g.
-Using Routing and Routing Constraints
+      7. Using Routing and Routing Constraints
 -----------

-5- Movie Website Features:
+ 5. Movie Website Features:
      (Only Authenticated user can watch movies and user full system Features)
-      a.
-User Can choose among 3 plans (Basic,Premium,Pro) and Use Stripe API to mimic Payment
+      1. User Can choose among 3 plans (Basic,Premium,Pro) and Use Stripe API to mimic Payment
-      b.
-Show all movies and all series and every episode available of that series
+      2. Show all movies and all series and every episode available of that series
-      c.
-User can add  specific amount of movies based on his Plan
+      3. User can add  specific amount of movies based on his Plan
          * Basic : 2 movies
          * Premium : 6 movies
          * Pro : Unlimited Movies
          * No Plan : No Favorite movies

    If user tries to add more than the given amount for his plan he will be redirected to custom handler Exception page
-      d.
-Show Favorite Movies and series for Each user and also recommened Movies based on his Favorite Category
+      4. Show Favorite Movies and series for Each user and also recommened Movies based on his Favorite Category
-      e.
-User can add movies and series to his watch list
+      5. User can add movies and series to his watch list
-      f.
-Watch Movies and Series Episodes and the ability to Download them if Authenticated
+      6. Watch Movies and Series Episodes and the ability to Download them if Authenticated
-      g.
-News Page
+      7. News Page
-      h.
-Handling 404 Errors and unauthorized Errors with custom pages
+      8. Handling 404 Errors and unauthorized Errors with custom pages

 ------------

  6. Web site Deployed on IIS